-- Demonstrate eligibility to return to any institution of higher learning previously attended.
-The student must demonstrate eligibility by submitting a letter from the Director of Nursing Programs or Dean of the institution of higher learning previously attended. - 2.
-Have a minimum GPA of 2.5 - 3.
-Submit an application form to the Director of Nursing Programs. - 4.
+1. Demonstrate eligibility to return to any institution of higher learning previously attended.
+The student must demonstrate eligibility by submitting a letter from the Director of Nursing Programs or Dean of the institution of higher learning previously attended.

+- 2. Have a minimum GPA of 2.5 - 3.
+Submit a transfer application form to the Director of Nursing Programs. - 4.
 Submit a letter to the Director of Nursing Programs outlining request for transfer admission including the reasons for the transfer request, at least three (3) months prior to re-entry. - 5.
 Complete a Dosage Calculation test with a score of 90% by the third attempt. - 6.
 Interview with the Transfer Admission Team. - 7.
 Transfer Admission Team members will develop an individualized student contract.
 The individualized student contract may include, but is not limited to: - a.
 Performance of a Comprehensive Physical Assessment. - b.
 Performance of additional fundamental skills deemed appropriate for course reentrance.

 Once approved for transfer admission, the student must submit updated clinical requirements, background check and drug screen at least 30 days prior to re-entry.
-Clinical requirements include: physical exam (if records on file are more than two years old), current BLS for Healthcare Providers certification, and immunization records.
+Clinical requirements include: physical exam (if records on file are more than two years old), current BLS for Healthcare Providers certification, COVID-19 vaccination and immunization records (see student clinical education passport).

-Note: The student is required to complete all aspects of the dosage calculation testing and the contract prior to consideration for readmission.
+Note: The student is required to complete all aspects of the dosage calculation testing and the contract prior to consideration for transfer.